c00kiemon5ter/ioccc-obfuscated-c-contest/README.md

 Each sub-directory contains all the entries for a single year.
 Often the file names match one of the last names of the author.
-Judges' hints are given in files of the form ``*.hint''.
+Judges' hints are given in files of the form `*.hint`.

 You may need to tweak the Makefile to get everything to compile correctly.
 Read the hint files for suggestions.

-The rules for a given year are given in the file named ``rules''.
+The rules for a given year are given in the file named `rules`.
 Each archive contains a copy of the rules for the upcoming contest.

-The following URL is the official archive of the winning entries:
+The following URL is the official archive of the [winning entries][2]:

 	http://www.ioccc.org/years.html

-Regarding the distribution of sources:
+### Regarding the distribution of sources:

 All contest results are in the public domain.
 We do ask that you observe the following request: